muppin/mastering-DevOps/Kubernetes/Explanation.md

 - Exposes the application to the external Network:
 - The service helps in exposing the application running inside the pods to the external network in 3 different ways i.e. 1) Cluster IP 2) Node Port 3) Load balancer

+Explaining the different ways
 - Cluster IP: this mode of service will allow only people having access to cluster can access the application.
 - Node port : this mode of service allows only people having access to the node where application resides ( basically people inside the organisation)
 - Load balancer: this mode of service exposes the application to the internet, where it creates a public IP address.

-- While accessing the application from the outside world, the kubernetes generates an external ip, you can access the application via http://<external ip>:<service_port>
+While accessing the application from the outside world, the kubernetes generates an external ip, you can access the application via http://<external ip>:<service_port>

-- while accessing the application using Node ip, you can use the Node ip address by the command kubectl get nodes -o wide, like http://<node_ip>:<node_port>.
+while accessing the application using Node ip, you can use the Node ip address by the command kubectl get nodes -o wide, like http://<node_ip>:<node_port>.
 To access the particular node_port you need to allow the port access in the firewall settings.

-- gcloud compute firewall-rules create test-node-port \
+gcloud compute firewall-rules create test-node-port \
     --allow tcp:NODE_PORT

 ___________________________________________________________________________________________________________________________